 Trends in Insurance Application Development

 There are a couple of things that are cool in the insurance app development world right now.
 I thought you might want to know about them to level up your insurance solutions.

 The idea is to provide car owners with a GPS-enabled sensor bundled with a tracking mobile app.
-Based on the car owner’s driving behavior, insurers can adjust their policy details.
+Based on the car owner’s real-time driving behavior, insurers can adjust their policy details for vehicle insurance plans.

 Chatbots and AI/ML